-This data was collated during the summer so we have not had a chance to discuss with faculty yet.
-We will share these results with the doctoral committee and the instructors of the doctoral core courses.
-We will solicit feedback from both groups - in person from the committee and via email for the instructors.
+We plan to share results with the doctoral committee and instructors of the doctoral core courses.
+We will solicit feedback from both groups.

 B. How specifically have you decided to use these findings to improve teaching and learning in your program?
 For example, perhaps you've initiated one or more of the following: